integreat-io/integreat/README.md

 from first to last until one of them returns an ident or an error other than `noaccess`.

+> [!NOTE]
-**Note:** When connecting to a service for listening, the `outgoing` auth is used. `incoming` is only used for validating the actions being dispatched "back" from the service.
+> When connecting to a service for listening, the `outgoing` auth is
+> used. `incoming` is only used for validating the actions being dispatched "back"
+> from the service.

 In `options`, you may provide options for transporters and adapters.
 It is merged with the `options` object on the endpoint.
 See